PyAV-Org/PyAV/docs/index.rst

 Pythonic bindings for FFmpeg/Libav.

-At least, they will be eventually.
-For now I'm working my way through some tutorials and writing them in Cython.

-In the future, I hope to represent the majority of these libraries in a Pythonic manner.
+At least, they will be eventually....
+In the future, we hope to represent the majority of these libraries in a Pythonic manner.

 Building From Source